microsoft/ztlabguide/src/docs/14 - Passwordless - WH4B and TAP on an AADJ device.md

 **Ngc** stands for Next Generation Credentials which was the internal name for WH4B.

-Under the **SSO State** section you will also see the all-important PRT artefact that underpins the core benefits of a Microsoft Entra joined device, being user SSO and a device identity that allows it to pass through any device based access CA policies.
+Under the **SSO State** section you will also see the all-important PRT artefact that underpins the core benefits of a Microsoft Entra joined device, being user SSO and a device identity that allows it to pass through any device based access Conditional Access policies.

    ![Text Description automatically generated](img/pswdlesswhfb.018.png)